-Author's Note: I am not an investment professional but I am learning investing for more than 20+ years every day.
+I am not an investment professional but I am learning investing for more than 20+ years every day.
 Please excuse any typos.
 I assure you that I will do my best to correct any errors if they were overlooked.
-I don’t have any stocks mentioned here in my portfolio and do not plan buying them in the next 72 hrs.
+I don’t have any stocks mentioned here in my portfolio and do not plan to buy them in the next 72 hrs.

-Sources: I have no associations with mentioned web sites or businesses and did not intend promoting them.
+Sources: I have no associations with mentioned websites or businesses and did not intend to promote them.
 I also do not sell investment software but rather share “for free” with fellow investors if I did not pay for any piece of it.

 Disclaimer: This article is intended to provide information to interested parties.
 As I have no knowledge of individual investor circumstances, goals, and/or portfolio concentration or diversification, readers are expected to complete their due diligence before following any investment strategies or rules mentioned or recommended.